CodePushGo/website/src/content/docs/docs/plugin/settings.md

 ---
 title: "Settings"
-description: "All available settings for React Native Updater"
+description: "All available settings for Capacitor Updater, all the configuration you can set in you capacitor config and what they used for"
 sidebar:
   order: 8
 ---